Nagula-Akshaya/github-profile-visualizer/README.md

-In this project let's build a **GitHub Profile Visualizer** by applying the concepts we have learned till now.
+In this project I build a **GitHub Profile Visualizer** by applying the concepts I have learned till now.
 This project allows you to practice the concepts and techniques learned till React Course and apply them in a concrete project.

 You will demonstrate your skills by creating an app that will fetch data from an internal server using a component, displaying that data, **routing** and **context** concepts, and adding responsiveness to the website.

 This is an individual assessment.
-All work must be your own.
-You can request for the feedback after your project submission in the discussions.
+All work is done by me all alone.

 ### Prerequisites